BP-H/gptfrenzy/README.md

 ChatGPT Codex only supports **one persona at a time**.
 Start a new conversation whenever you want to switch personas.

+## Example: Self-Service Deletion
+The script `self_service_delete.py` provides a minimal Flask server so models can register and request deletion of their data.
+Actions are recorded to `data_processing.log` for transparency.
+This example requires Flask (`pip install flask`).
+- `POST /register` – create a new record.
+- `POST /delete` – mark a user's data as deleted.
+- `GET /users` – list stored entries.

+If the environment variables `ADMIN_EMAIL`, `SMTP_SERVER`, `SMTP_PORT`,
+`SMTP_USERNAME`, and `SMTP_PASSWORD` are set, deletion requests also send an email notification to the administrator.
+We aim to remove data within approximately 14 days to respect EU privacy regulations.

 ## Digital Rights

 The persona profiles in this repository are included with permission from the individuals they depict.
 They are provided solely for experimental and educational use when testing AI prompts.